Rovonn Russell/ Blog

 The three mistakes I had to unlearn

 Mistake 1: One big mega-prompt that did everything.
 My first agent tried to scrape leads, classify them, enrich them, draft an email, and send it — all inside one monster system prompt.
-It "worked" maybe 40% of the time.
-I rebuilt it as five tiny scripts where the LLM only made one judgment call per script, and the success rate jumped past 95%.
+I rebuilt it as five tiny scripts and the success rate jumped past 95%.

 Mistake 2: Letting the agent format its own output.
-Free-text outputs are how you get downstream parsing errors.
-Every modern agent should be calling tools with structured JSON, not "please respond in this format."
-The day I stopped trusting prompts to format output correctly was the day my agents started shipping.
+Every modern agent should be calling tools with structured JSON, not 'please respond in this format.'

 Mistake 3: No self-annealing loop.
-When an agent failed, I used to debug it once, fix the script, and move on.
 The breakthrough was treating every failure as a chance to update the instructions file the agent reads, so the next run is permanently smarter.
-The system gets stronger with use instead of weaker.

 What an actually-reliable agent looks like

-The agents that survived contact with real clients all share the same shape.
 They have a tiny instructions file that tells the LLM what to do.
 They have a scripts/ folder full of deterministic Python that does how.
-The LLM picks which script to run, the scripts do the work, and any decision the scripts can't make gets handed back up to the LLM as a single, narrow question.
+The LLM picks which script to run, the scripts do the work.
+That separation is the entire game.

 Want help thinking through your AI build?